maxsilvauk/reactjs-ethereum-lottery-app/README.md

 ## Introduction

-An lottery ethereum smart contract.
+An lottery ethereum react app built with create-react-app.

 ## Built-With